resource-watch/data-pre-processing/soc_006_rw1_multidimensional_poverty_index/README.md

 8. Extract the survey codes from the column 'Year and survey'(now 'Multidimensional Poverty IndexYear and survey2008-2019') and store them in a new column 'survey'.
 9. Drop the columns 'index' and 'Year and survey'(now 'Multidimensional Poverty IndexYear and survey2008-2019').
 10. Rename the columns to be more concise.
-11. Replace '%' in column names with '_percent' and replace spaces and special characters with underscores.
+11. Replace '%' in column names with '_percent', replace spaces and special characters with underscores, and convert all letters in column names to lowercase.
 12. Subset the dataframe to only include data of countries.
 13. Replace the '..', which is used to indicate no-data, in the dataframe with None.
 14. Except the columns 'country', 'survey', and 'yr_survey', set the data type of the columns to float.